 As human beings, we often encounter seemingly intolerable stressors and suffer.
 The most challenging part of counseling can be finding a therapist that is a good fit.
-At The Cultivating Place, the focus will be on you.

 If you are seeking personal growth or to improve relationships, I invite you to contact me.
 I'd love to work together to create change or simply encourage you as you move through your story.
 We all have a story.
 You don't have to walk through this alone.
 All people are welcomed regardless of gender expression, sexual orientation, ethnicity, and abilities.